 The Rupert angle

-Richemont is controlled by South Africa’s Rupert family, and every reshaping of its portfolio echoes in Johannesburg as well as Geneva.
+Richemont is controlled by South Africa’s Rupert family, so every reshaping of its portfolio echoes in Johannesburg as well as Geneva.
 Johann Rupert’s fortune, above 20 billion dollars on Bloomberg’s index, moves with the group’s shares.

 South African investors track these moves through Remgro and Reinet as well as Richemont itself, the listed layers of the Rupert edifice.
 Portfolio discipline in Geneva reads as dividend security in Stellenbosch.